mattermost/docs/source/developer/slash-commands.rst

   This is the admin documentation for slash commands.
 If you're a developer looking to build an integration, see `our developer documentation <https://developers.mattermost.com/integrate/>`__.

 Mattermost supports slash commands to easily integrate external applications into the server.
-They function similarly to :doc:`outgoing webhooks <../developer/webhooks-outgoing/>`, except they can be used in any channel - including Private channels and direct messages.
+They function similarly to :doc:`outgoing webhooks <../developer/webhooks-outgoing/>`, except they can be used in any channel - including Private channels and Direct Messages.

 Messages that begin with ``/`` are interpreted as slash commands.
 The commands will send an HTTP POST request to a web service, and process a response back to Mattermost.
 Mattermost supports both `built-in <https://docs.mattermost.com/developer/slash-commands.html#built-in-commands>`__ and `custom slash commands <https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command>`__.